You have worked hard to build your business, but there are events outside your control, like death or disability, that can negatively impact it.

 A buy-sell agreement is a practical deal for protecting the people who rely on your business, its owners and their families, employees, customers, and other stakeholders.

 Generally, a buy-sell agreement involves purchasing life insurance, with each business partner getting a life insurance policy equal to their stake in the company.
-When a partner leaves, the remaining business partners or the business itself can use the insurance proceeds to buy out the partner’s shares and ensure business continuity.
+When a partner leaves, the remaining partners or the business itself can use the insurance proceeds to buy out the partner’s shares and ensure business continuity.

 You'll learn: